 - Care Claim: If the injury or health problem you suffered means that you need help to perform routine tasks, you may be able to make a claim.

-How Much Compensation Will I Receive for a Surgical Error Claim?
+How Much Compensation Will I Receive for a Surgery Mistake?

-The amount of compensation you will be awarded for a surgical negligence claim will depend on the nature of your injury and how it has affected your life.
+The amount of compensation you will be awarded for the mistakes of your doctor will depend on the nature of your injury and how it has affected your life.
 Generally, medical negligence claims in the UK are designed to restore the position that the injured person would have enjoyed had they received the right surgical treatment.

 Our medical negligence solicitors will conduct a comprehensive assessment of your current and future medical care needs, as well as the losses you have incurred as a result of the surgical error.
 This process will ensure you receive maximum compensation for your injury.

-Is There a Time Limit for Making Surgical Negligence Claims?
+Is There a Time Limit for Making A Claim After Doctor Mistake?

 One of the most challenging aspects of making a claim for medical negligence is funding your claim.
-Most law firms will demand high fees to represent you and, if you have been a victim of surgical negligence, this can cause you further stress.
+Most law firms will demand high fees to represent you.
+If you have been a victim of surgical negligence, this can cause you further stress.

 Thanks to our No Win No Fee service at Medical Negligence Direct, we do not charge any upfront fees for the legal advice and support we provide.
 Instead, we only receive a success fee (0-25% of your final compensation) which is deducted from your compensation award.
-This means you do not have to worry about sourcing money to pay huge solicitor fees; you can simply relax and let us do all the hard work for you.
+This means you do not have to worry about sourcing money to pay huge solicitor fees.
+You just have to relax and let us do all the hard work for you.

-If you have suffered as a result of surgical errors and are wondering “can you sue if surgery goes wrong”, our solicitors can help.
+Our solicitors are always available to answer your questions.
 Call us today on 0800 644 4240 or fill our free claims assessment form for a no-obligation consultation.